omgnetwork/omgnetwork.github.io/docs/fees.md

 For example:
 - Alice has `UTXO1` worth 100 wei.
-- Alice has `UTXO2` worth 100 omg.
+- Alice has `UTXO2` worth 100 OMG.
-- Alice wants to send 10 wei to Bob using `UTXO1` in `TX1` and pay the fee using omg.
+- Alice wants to send 10 wei to Bob using `UTXO1` in `TX1` and pay the fee using OMG.
-- At current prices, the fee for paying in omg costs 10 omg per transaction.
+- At current prices, the fee for paying in OMG costs 10 OMG per transaction.
 - The transaction body of `TX1` is constructed as follows:
 ```
 inputs: [